 Some travelers choose to visit a single country and there is absolutely nothing wrong with that, regardless of the length of your vacation.
-Doing so gives you more time to immerse yourself in the local culture or experience that country’s best places, such as visiting the Vatican City, exploring the Tuscan hills, and embracing the romance of Venice on our Italy Tours & Vacations.
+Doing so gives you more time to immerse yourself in the local culture or experience that country’s best places, such as visiting the Vatican City, exploring the Tuscan hills, and embracing the romance of Venice on our Italy tours and vacations.

 With so many options available to travelers, where to visit can be difficult.
 To help you navigate the possibilities, the list below highlights the most popular destinations and our recommendations for your first-time or return visit to Europe:

-Zicasso serves man more than these destinations.
-You can explore more about these and other ideas about where to visit in our guide on the 15 Best Places to Visit in Europe.
+Zicasso serves many more than these destinations.
+You can explore more about these and other ideas about where to visit in our guide on the 15 best places to visit in Europe.

 The list of things to do in Europe is long, especially considering the differences in activities and experiences between countries.
 That said, we have compiled a concise collection of top things to do below.
 It encompasses most major destinations to help you plan your custom itinerary: